Eko-Energia/CAN-DATABASE/ReadME.md

         5. After these steps You should easily access

 !Warning!
+Edditing .dbc file is NOT PERMITTED until one of Coordinators authorization.
 Access for .dbc file is only for team members (Eko-energy members with access to team github).